Fotolia

 1. Live chat

-Prospective buyers have a number of ways to digitally engage with businesses -- including form fills, social media and email -- and the latest addition to the digital ecosystem is live chat.
-Sometimes customers just want to ask a quick question without picking up the phone, and live chat provides a way to interact with businesses right through their websites.
+Prospective buyers have many ways to digitally engage with businesses -- including form fills, social media and email -- and live chat is one of the fastest-growing additions.
+Sometimes, customers want to ask a quick question without picking up the phone, and live chat provides a way to interact with businesses through their websites.

-Using a live chat prompt, customers can enter their question and are then routed to either a human agent or chatbot to initiate a conversation.
-This is known as reactive chat.
-Alternatively, sitting on a webpage for too long or leaving an item unattended in a shopping cart can trigger business rules to automatically initiate a chat between the business and customer, asking if the customer needs assistance.
-This is known as proactive chat.
+Using live chat, customers can enter their question and get routed to a human agent or chatbot to initiate a conversation in a process known as reactive chat.
+Alternatively, sitting on a webpage for too long or leaving an item unattended in a shopping cart can trigger business rules to automatically initiate a chat between the business and the customer, asking if the customer needs assistance.
+This type is known as proactive chat.
 Some of the best live chat systems even enable prebuilt chatbots to initiate conversations to help qualify leads before sending customers to human sales agents.

 Sales enablement tools can help sales representatives quickly qualify prospects, decrease time to lead interaction and decrease time to close.

 At one time, businesses used DAM systems primarily in marketing and creative departments, but today's tools can extend insight and functionality to sales agents.
-Using tagging, AI recommendations and tracking functionality, sales representatives can deliver individual or groups of content relevant to a buyer.
+Using tags, AI recommendations and tracking functionality, sales representatives can deliver individual or groups of content relevant to a buyer and track their engagement with those assets.

-For example, if a business is a DAM software vendor, that company likely has resources to address the various stages of a buyer's journey.
-Content within the DAM platform may include a white papers such as, "Why a DAM system," "How to select the right DAM system" and even an assessment of "How a DAM system can help your sales team be more productive."
-Being able to readily access and deliver these assets to potential buyers then use reporting to track their engagement enables sales agents to be more informed and reactive when it is appropriate.
+For example, if a business is a DAM software vendor, that company likely has the resources to address the various stages of a buyer's journey.
+Content within the DAM platform may include white papers such as "Why a DAM system," "How to select the right DAM system" and "How a DAM system can help your sales team be more productive."
+Being able to readily access and deliver these assets to potential buyers and then use reporting to track their engagement enables sales agents to be more informed and reactive when appropriate.

-Some DAM industry leaders include Aprimo, Widen, Cloudinary and Bynder.
+Some DAM industry leaders include Adobe Experience Manager, Bynder, Brandfolder and Acquia DAM.

 3. Email automation and tracking

-Many digital sales enablement tools offer the ability to queue up an agent's next call, but the best also offer the ability to set up triggers that automatically queue, send and track emails.
+Many digital sales enablement tools offer the ability to queue up an agent's next call.
+The best also set up triggers that automatically queue, send and track emails.
 Businesses can automate emails by manually building out workflows to warm up prospects and get ready for qualification calls, but organizations can also use this with leads they are actively working through the pipeline.

-The ability to track prospect engagement with automated emails is also crucial for sales representatives.
+Tracking prospect engagement with automated emails is crucial for sales representatives.
 For example, if a potential buyer opens an email a week after receiving it, the agent now has an opportunity to reach out to "touch base."
 The email recipient doesn't know this call is due to an action they took on their end, but it provides sales agents an opportunity to catch them while the business is at the forefront of the prospect's mind.

-Some email automation and tracking programs include Outreach, Bloomfire, SalesLoft and Highspot.
+Some email automation and tracking programs include Outreach, Bloomreach, Salesloft and Highspot.

 4. Appointment scheduling

-Nothing is a stronger buying signal than someone taking the time to reserve a time slot on a sales agent's calendar.
-Businesses that offer sales prospects the ability to schedule an appointment for a time that is convenient for them cuts down on back-and-forth emails, manually creating calendar invites and generating conference call bridges for remote face-to-face sessions or calls.
+Nothing is a stronger buying signal than someone reserving a time slot on a sales agent's calendar.
+Businesses that offer sales prospects the ability to schedule an appointment for a convenient time cut down on back-and-forth emails, manually creating calendar invites and generating conference call bridges for remote face-to-face sessions or calls.

 Dig Deeper on Marketing and sales